 It's not a bad title as it does give some value to the role.
 It suggests the person is "making" a home and without this function it would just be a building.
 But it's not quite right, in my opinion, because the partner who goes out to work is also the maker of the home.

 In France, where I live now, a woman who doesn't return to work after children is known as a "femme au foyer" which literally means a "woman in the home".
 But many women will avoid using this term to describe themselves.
 In France it is frowned upon if an educated, professional woman does not return to work as she might be seen as lazy or throwing away a good education.
 My French friends have told me that they often avoid admitting they are a 'femme au foyer' even to their own doctor.
 Instead they might say they are on a career break or they will lie and give the occupation they did before having children.

 In fact, it's so unusual for a mum not to return to work in Paris, that my American friend is often mistaken for a nanny if she is with her school aged children at the playground.

-Sometimes when filling out forms with a box that asks for my "occupation" I write, "Not Applicable".
+Sometimes when filling out form that asks for my occupation I write, "Not Applicable".
 It depends how relevant the answer is to the application.

 So, ideas please!